Foot Bump on Top of the Foot

-The foot bump on top of the foot is a problem many suffer and accounts for the top hit on my website for two years running.
+The foot bump on top of the foot is a problem many suffer and accounts for the top hit on my website for the last five years.
 This article was written after one of my regular readers asked for information about her foot bump.
 I decided to check out what readers might find on the internet.
-As usual, U.S YouTube videos top the polls with information while the traditional UK sources were disappointing.
+As usual, U.S YouTube videos top the polls with information, while the traditional UK sources were disappointing.
 However, how good is the YouTube material?
-For readers wanting academic resources more can be found at the bottom of this article, and why not read the slightly more academic article tarsal boss foot bump
+For readers wanting more academic resources, I have also written a second article with slightly more academic information called Tarsal Boss Foot Bump

 1. Is it painful?